jbuisine/macop/docs/source/documentations/solutions.rst

             # create binary array of specific size using numpy random module
             data = np.random.randint(2, size=size)
-            # initialize new solution using constructor
+            # initialise new solution using constructor
             solution = BinarySolution(data, size)

             # check if validator is set